 We have always responded positively to requests from the diaspora for further engagement during such visits, often investing the SMP’s unrestricted funds and using our leverage as a charity to help make these events possible.
 For example, during COP26 we had a series of events with the President and First Lady of Malawi, each of which had strong diaspora involvement.
 At the request of the diaspora, we also organised and funded a special Afternoon Tea event for women in the Malawian diaspora to meet the First Lady.

 We are pleased to have provided meeting spaces for diaspora-only events, for example, to meet new Malawi High Commissioners to the UK, recognising the value of having such discussions in Chichewa.
+We have also offered free office space to the Association of Malawians in Scotland.

-We also think it is crucial to amplify diaspora voices so, in addition to ensuring we have diaspora speakers at our key events, we have funded the 11-episode People to People podcast which is co-hosted and co-produced by a member of the Malawian diaspora and a Scot.
+We think it is crucial to help amplify diaspora voices so, in addition to ensuring we have diaspora speakers at our key events, we have funded the 11-episode People to People podcast which is co-hosted and co-produced by a member of the Malawian diaspora and a Scot.

 We continue to support Malawians resident in Scotland navigate the UK government visa and immigration systems, working to use our voice and leverage to support Malawians through what we recognise is a hostile, unhelpful and inefficient government process.
 We have actively lobbied in the Commons and the Lords for improvements in this area -with numerous debates and parliamentary questions- and have co-written a major all-party parliamentary report, which has had recommendations accepted in part by the UK Government.
 We also respond immediately to emergency cases, for example giving, advice, emergency funding and immediate representation to members of the Malawian diaspora who have become stuck in the immigration system (for example, in one instance, literally stuck between Malawi and Scotland in Nairobi airport).